Folding bicycle: Break away and other styles

 Bikes may partly fold and partly disassemble for packing into a standard or custom sized suitcase for air travel (e.g., Airnimal and Bike Friday).
-Other variations include: Bicycle Torque Coupling, a proprietary connector system that can be retrofitted to a standard frame; the Gekko, which folds from the seat tube like an upside down umbrella; the Giatex, which folds and retracts, adjusting to the size of the rider; the iXi, which literally breaks into two-halves; and the Strida, which has a triangular frame and folds to resemble a unicycle.
+Other variations include: bicycle torque coupling, a proprietary connector system that can be retrofitted to a standard frame; the Gekko, which folds from the seat tube like an upside down umbrella; the Giatex, which folds and retracts, adjusting to the size of the rider; the iXi, which literally breaks into two-halves; and the Strida, which has a triangular frame and folds to resemble a unicycle.

 Folding mechanisms may incur more cost and weight, allow folding smaller, and they tend to use smaller wheels.
 24 in wheels are the largest for which flip hinges are generally used, but smaller wheels, typically 16 or 20 in, are more common.

 Smaller size does not mean lighter weight, as most of these designs forgo the bracing benefits of the diamond frame and must compensate as a step-through frame does, with thicker metal.
 The step-through design is a boon to a wider range of rider size, age, and physical ability.

-Another system found on folders, such as Montague Bikes, utilizes the seat tube as a pivot point for the frame to fold.
+Another system found on folders, such as Montague Bikes, uses the seat tube as a pivot point for the frame to fold.
 This system uses a tube within a tube design to give the bike more torsional stiffness.
 It allows the user to fold the bike without "breaking" any vital tubes down, thus preserving the structural integrity of the diamond frame.
 This system is operated by a single quick release found along the top tube of the bike.

 Portability

 The primary purpose of folding a bike is to increase its portability.
-This is so that it may be more easily transported and stored, and thus allow greater flexibility in getting from A to B. Many public transportation systems ban or restrict unfolded bicycles, but allow folded bikes all or some of the time.
+This is so that it may be more easily transported and stored, and thus allow greater flexibility.
+Many public transportation systems ban or restrict unfolded bicycles, but allow folded bikes all or some of the time.
 For example, Transport for London allows folding bikes at all times on the Underground, but on buses it is down to the driver's discretion.
 Some transport operators only allow folding bicycles if they are enclosed in a bag or cover.
 Airline baggage regulations often permit folding bikes as ordinary luggage, without extra cost.
 Singapore has also implemented new laws to allow folding bicycles in its rail and bus transportation system, with certain size and time limitations.

+Rolling wheels are installed for some folding bikes for ease of portage when folded.
+For example, Dahon designed the Landing Gear, a specialized device that attaches to the bottom of the bike frame near the pedals.
+It features a foldable wheel that provides additional support when the bike is folded.
+This support makes it easy to maneuver the bike in its compact, folded state, offering exceptional convenience for everyday use.